Expert Reviews – Mgahinga Gorilla NP

 4/5

 I love the approach to this park near the small characterful town of Kisoro as it’s always a thrilling journey on the stunning road from Kabale, which dips up and down with ever-better views of the Virunga Volcanoes.
-Three of these magnificent densely-clad peaks lie within Mgahinga – Mounts Muhavura, Gahinga and Sabyinyo and they can be climbed, but it is the mountain gorillas that are the highlight (as the name suggests).
-However, fewer people go trekking here than Bwindi as there is only one habituated family of gorillas.
-Additionally, given that the park is contiguous with the Volcanoes National Park (Parc National des Volcans) in Rwanda, this nomadic group may choose to go over the border from time to time.
-As such the excursion is far from guaranteed – which is why permits at Mgahinga are only available 14 days in advance.
-My advice is to consider the gorilla trekking option here only for late bookings; and obviously check that the Nyakagezi group is around.
+Three of these magnificent densely-clad peaks lie within Mgahinga – Mounts Muhavura, Gahinga and Sabyinyo, and they can all be climbed, but it is the mountain gorillas that are the highlight (as the name suggests).
+However, fewer people go trekking here than in Bwindi as there is only one habituated family of gorillas, and just eight permits are available daily.
 But even without gorillas, Mgahinga is an incredible vantage point to admire the soaring beauty of the Virungas, and the park also offers golden monkey tracking, challenging hikes, and fun and informative excursions with the local Batwa pygmy communities.

 Expert